mikelytaev/n-wise/0000-n-wise.md

 - The user hierarchy is quite primitive.

 ## Rationale and alternatives
 Public DID methods use blockchain networks or other public storages for its DID Documents.
-[Peer DID](https://identity.foundation/peer-did-method-spec/) Peer DID rejects the use of external storage, which is absolutely justified for a pairwise relationship, since a DID Document can be stored by the other participant.
-If there are more than two participants, consensus on the n-wise state between participants is required.
-N-wise is  somewhat of a middle ground between a peer DID (DID document is stored only by a partner) and a public DID (DID document should be available to everyone in the internet).
+[Peer DID](https://identity.foundation/peer-did-method-spec/) rejects the use of external storage, which is absolutely justified for a pairwise relationship, since a DID Document can be stored by the other participant.
+If there are more than two participants, consensus on the list of DID Documents is required.
+N-wise is  somewhat of a middle ground between a Peer DID (DID document is stored only by a partner) and a public DID (DID document is available to everyone in the internet).
 So, the concept of n-wise state registry was introduced in this RFC, and its specific implementations (consensus between participants or a third-party trusted registry) remain at the discretion of the  n-wise creator.
 The concept of [microledger](https://github.com/the-human-colossus-foundation/microledger-spec/blob/main/microledger.md) is also considerable to use for the n-wise state registry.

 One more promising high-level concept for building n-wise protocols is [Gossyp](https://github.com/dhh1128/didcomm.org/tree/gossyp/gossyp).